jbfavre/trafficserver/doc/developer-guide/api/functions/TSHttpHookAdd.en.rst

 when possible.

-When a continuation on a hook is triggered, the name of the event passed to the continution function depends on the name of the hook.
+When a continuation on a hook is triggered, the name of the event passed to the continuation function depends on the name of the hook.
 The naming convention is that, for hook TS_xxx_HOOK, the event passed to the continuation function will be TS_EVENT_xxx.
 For example, when a continuation attached to TS_HTTP_READ_REQUEST_HDR_HOOK is triggered, the event passed to the continuation